Program Highlights & Benefits

 How You Learn

 Online Format: This is an online cohort program.
 No face-to-face class meetings are required, but students will be engaged in an active and engaging online classroom environment that includes assignments, materials, discussion threads, assessments and/or group activities done electronically.
-Two, 3-credit practicum courses are included in your course schedule, where you will be responsible for completing the mandated number of observation hours required by the Pennsylvania Department of Education prior to certification.
+Two 3-credit practicum courses are included in your course schedule, where you will be responsible for completing the mandated number of observation hours required by the Pennsylvania Department of Education prior to certification.
 These hours will need to be completed in a K-12 environment with a certified administrator.
 You will finish one 3-credit course every 8 weeks.
-Following this schedule, you will complete the program in approximately 1 year.
+Following this schedule, you will complete the program in approximately 2 years.

 Upon completion of this program, students will have earned an M.A. in Educational Administration and be eligible for certification as a K-12 School Principal in the state of Pennsylvania.